Patch4747/adventofcode/README.md

 # Advent of Code 2022
 https://adventofcode.com/

+My solutions to the annual Advent of Code puzzles.
 Going to try using Haskell each day >:)